A police officer shot a man in handcuffs. Months earlier, the department had been warned.

 Violent encounters

 The last 911 response of Owen’s career came in late January.
 Police were called after a Buick driven by Green slammed into several cars near the D.C. border.
-Police suspected Green, 43, was on drugs.
+Police suspected the 43-year-old was on drugs.

-Owen got him out of the car, cuffed his hands behind his back and placed him in the cruiser to wait for a drug recognition expert, according to police records and interviews.
+Owen got Green out of the car, cuffed his hands behind his back and placed him in the cruiser to wait for a drug recognition expert, according to police records and interviews.
 The former officer is accused of firing seven shots a few minutes later, six of which hit Green, still handcuffed in the front seat.

 Green, a father of two who worked as a Megabus luggage loader, was pronounced dead at a nearby hospital.
 The next day, Owen was booked into jail.